makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 ## 4.3  Adding Psychological Alignment (WhiSPA)

-* WhiSPA extends the WhiSA framework by augmenting PsychEmb dimensions into Whisper’s.
+* WhiSPA extends the WhiSA framework by augmenting PsychEmb dimensions into Whisper’s
 * maintaining the semantic alignment objective, WhiSPA injects the PsychEmb
 * two settings:
   * replacement: a naive strategy (WhiSPA-384 r to refer to this)